c-sanders/AutoconfMacro-Bison/README.md

 ```

 If the GNU Autotools are able to successfully process a project which is using this macro, then they
-should have generated a file which is called ```configure.sh```.
+should generated a file which is called ```configure.sh```.
 This file is referred to as the
 configure script for the project which it was generated for, and if the ```AX_BISON_ROOTDIR``` macro
-was able to be successfully incorporated into it, then the following configure script option should
+was able to be successfully incorporated into this configure script by the GNU Autotools, then the
-be available when the configure script is invoked with the ```--help``` option;
+following configure script option should be available when this configure script is invoked with
+the ```--help``` option;

 ```
 --with-bison-rootdir=[yes|no|path_to_bison_rootdir]